marius-m/mmblog-content/md/5Tinkering/Merge-bg-grid-adapter.md

 ```

 As always, if the code snippets are not enough, [check out the sample app on Github and try it yourself](https://github.com/marius-m/merged-bg-grid-adapter)!
 It has basic adapters, adapters with paddings, and merged background adapters (what we were trying to do here) to try out 💪.

+# Using LayoutManager

+What about using `LinearLayoutManager`?
+Is this still relevant?
+It could be if you wanted to 🤷 However there seems to be better ways of solving this.

+1. Apply a background to the whole `RecyclerView` with all the corners bars
+2. Apply `ItemDecorator` separator for the items to be split

+And you should be good to go.

+However I&rsquo;m not entirely sure this&rsquo;ll work when using `ConcatAdapter` 🤔

 # Ending notes